Flash Gordon (1954 TV series)

-Flash Gordon is a science fiction television series based on the King Features characters of the Alex Raymond-created comic strip of the same name.
-The black and white television series was a West German, French and American international co-production by Intercontinental Television Films and Telediffusion.
+Flash Gordon is a science-fiction television series based on the King Features characters of the Alex Raymond-created comic strip of the same name.
+The black and white television series was a West German, French, and American international co-production by Intercontinental Television Films and Telediffusion.
+The show aired from October 1, 1954, to July 15, 1955, on the DuMont Television Network.

 Plot

 Diverging from the storyline of the comics, the series set Flash, Dale Arden and Dr. Zarkov in the year 3203.
-As agents of the Galactic Bureau of Investigation, the team travels the galaxy in their starship the Sky Flash, battling cosmic villains under the order of Commander Paul Richards.
+As agents of the Galactic Bureau of Investigation, the team travels the galaxy in their starship, the Sky Flash, battling cosmic villains under the order of Commander Paul Richards.

 The series proved popular with American audiences and critical response, though sparse, was positive.
 Flash Gordon has garnered little modern critical attention.
-What little there is generally dismisses the series, although there has been some critical thought devoted to its presentation of Cold War and capitalist themes.
+What little remains generally dismisses the series, although some critical thought has been devoted to its presentation of Cold War and capitalist themes.